ckekula/technical-manual-rag/README.md

 # A Layout-Aware, Multimodal Retrieval-Augmented Generation System for Technical Manuals

 This project is a hybrid retrieval-augmented generation (RAG) system for querying equipment manuals in PDF form.
 It combines dense vector search using Qdrant, lexical BM25 retrieval, and Cohere reranking to answer natural-language questions grounded in manual content — including text, embedded images, and tabular specifications (torque values, part numbers, error codes) extracted and stored separately for precise lookup.
-Built with FastAPI and LlamaIndex, it supports incremental document ingestion, cached parsing, and environment-specific LLM backends (Groq for dev, self-hosted vLLM for production).
+Built with FastAPI and LlamaIndex, it supports incremental document ingestion, cached parsing, and environment-specific LLM backends (Groq for dev and self-hosted vLLM for production).

 ## Project Structure